 A grant is not necessary to participate in the Festival.
 Here are other ways to participate:

-- Apply to give a 20-minute performance on the afternoon of Sunday, April 26, 2020 in select locations on lower campus.
-Performances need to be family friendly and require minimal technical support.
+- Apply to give a 20-minute performance on the afternoon of Sunday, April 25, 2021 in select locations on lower campus.
+Performances need to comply with Brandeis COVID policy and require minimal technical support.
 The application form will be posted by the end of January 2021.

 - Are you producing your own event?
-Arts events on campus that take place on campus between April 25 through May 1, 2020 will be considered for inclusion in official Festival publicity.
+Arts events on campus that take place on campus between April 25 through May 1, 2021 will be considered for inclusion in official Festival publicity.
 Fill out a preliminary publicity form and let us know what you're planning.